 Supervisors and the VP/EVP will determine whether a position is eligible for telework.
 ACC employees should contact their supervisor to make a request to continue to work remotely and for guidance on flexible work arrangements and telework options.
 The job duties must be appropriate for such assignments to achieve productivity levels and expectations.
 The decision to authorize these options is within ACC management’s discretion based on the nature of the work performed and other business considerations.
 A Telework Agreement must be completed and signed by the employee and the employee’s supervisor.
-It must have the department vice president’s or higher approval prior to the employee initiating a telework arrangement.
+It must have the department vice chancellor's or higher approval prior to the employee initiating a telework arrangement.

 The college’s safety plans will remain in effect with updates that are currently underway to reflect reductions in community virus load, uptake of vaccinations, CDC guidelines, and new executive orders.

 Visitors must check-in at the Campus Manager’s Office upon arrival.
 Here, they will obtain a daily Visitor Badge.
 While on campus, visitors are required to follow the college’s health and safety protocols.

 ACC offers free COVID-19 testing at select locations.
 View the schedule here.